data-apis/dataframe-api-compat/blog_post.md

 Future plans include:
 - increasing the scope of the Standard (currently, the spec is very minimal);
-- creating implementations of the Standard for several major DataFrame libraries.
+- creating implementations of the Standard for several major DataFrame libraries;
+- creating a cross-DataFrame test-suite;
+- making sure each major DataFrame library has a `__dataframe_standard__` method.